 You can do the treatment yourself, or you can have someone help you.
 A dialysis nurse can train you and a caregiver on how to do home dialysis.
 Training can take a few weeks to a few months.
 Both you and your caregivers must learn to:

 Home dialysis is not for everyone.
 You will have a lot to learn and need to be responsible for your care.
-Some people feel more comfortable having a health care provider handle their treatment.
+Some people feel more comfortable having a provider handle their treatment.
 Plus, not all centers offer home dialysis.

 Home dialysis may be a good option if you want more independence and are able to learn to treat yourself.
 Talk with your doctor.
 Together, you can decide what type of hemodialysis is right for you.